hesbonangwenyi606/Laravel-REST-API/README.md

 Project Overview
 The goal of this assignment is to evaluate your full-stack development skills, understanding of Laravel/PHP, REST APIs, and general project structure.
 This is a mini REST API project for managing products.

-You are required to implement a Laravel API that allows CRUD operations on products, including basic authentication.
-Bonus points will be given for clean code, proper project structure, and optional Docker setup.

 Project Requirements
 1. Core Requirements
 Build a Laravel API project (latest stable version)